Javan Hawk Eagle

 Getting to Know the Javan Hawk Eagle

-The Javan Hawk Eagle is a bird of prey found only on the island of Java, Indonesia.
-That makes it an endemic species, meaning you won’t find it naturally in any other place in the world.Ā
+The Javan Hawk Eagle is a bird of prey found only on the island of Java, Indonesia making it an endemic species.
+You won’t see it naturally anywhere else in the world.

-This fact alone gives the bird a special place in the hearts of Indonesians.
-Its striking look and powerful flight make it unforgettable for those lucky enough to see one in the wild.
+This uniqueness gives the eagle a special place in the hearts of Indonesians.
+Its sharp gaze, powerful wings, and graceful flight make it unforgettable.

 Physical Characteristics of the Javan Hawk Eagle